mmpataki/mmpataki.github.io/_posts/2020-10-31-insertion-sort-and-sanitizers.md

 Title is misleading isn't it?
 What has sanitizers to do with insertion sort?

-Well one fine day, I was trying to brush-up algoritms and implementation skills so I started with insertion sort.
-The implementation took around 2mins but the testing ruined around 15mins.
+Well one fine day, I was trying to brush-up algorithms and implementation skills so I started with insertion sort.
+The implementation took around 2 mins but the testing ruined around 15 mins.
 This blog just records the problem.

 Here is where it all started.